 If you are an entering OSU student (first-year or transfer) you should not use this application.
 You will automatically be considered for CAS Agricultural Honors Scholarships by answering the scholarship questions in the OSU Admissions online application.

 You may ask questions about CAS scholarships by E-mailing email@example.com, or calling (541) 737-2211.

-The scholarship application is available from the beginning of fall term until February 1.
+The scholarship application is available from November 15 until February 15.